udacity/RoboND-Rover-Project/README.md

 jupyter notebook
 ```

-This command will bring up a browser window in the current directory where you can navigate to wherever `RoverSandbox.ipynb` is and select it.
+This command will bring up a browser window in the current directory where you can navigate to wherever `Rover Project Test Notebook.ipynb` is and select it.
 Run the cells in the notebook from top to bottom to see the various data analysis steps.

 The last two cells in the notebook are for running the analysis on a folder of test images to create a map of the simulator environment and write the output to a video.
-An example of the output video produced called `test_mapping.mp4` is saved in the `output` folder.
-The mapping isn't working perfectly yet, but you get the idea!
+These cells should run as-is and save a video called `test_mapping.mp4` to the `output` folder.
+This should give you an idea of how to go about modifying the `process_image()` function to perform mapping on your data.

 ## Driving Autonomously
-The file called `drive_rover.py` is what you will use to drive the rover in autonomous mode.
+The file called `drive_rover.py` is what you will use to navigate the environment in autonomous mode.
 This script calls functions from within `perception.py` and `decision.py`.
-The functions defined in the IPython notebook are all included in`perception.py`, and `decision.py` includes another function called `decision_step()`, which is basically just a bunch of "if" statements to decide what to do based on the perception outputs.
+The functions defined in the IPython notebook are all included in`perception.py` and it's your job to fill in the function called `perception_step()` with the appropriate processing steps and update the rover map. `decision.py` includes another function called `decision_step()`, which includes an example of a conditional statement you could use to navigate autonomously.
+Here you should implement other conditionals to make driving decisions based on the rover's state and the results of the `perception_step()` analysis.

 `drive_rover.py` should work as is if you have all the required Python packages installed.
-Call it at the commande line like this:
+Call it at the command line like this:

 ```sh
 python drive_rover.py
 ```

 Then launch the simulator and choose "Autonomous Mode".
 The rover should drive itself now!
-It doesn't drive that well yet, but it's getting better every day!
+It doesn't drive that well yet, but it's your job to make it better!